kubermatic/machine-controller/docs/vsphere.md

 Procedure:

-1. Download the guest image in qcow2 format end export an environment variable whith the name of the file.
+1. Download the guest image in qcow2 format end export an environment variable with the name of the file.

     ```
     # The URL below is just an example